 Head lice and nits

 Even though you can eliminate the matured ones, it takes a lot of time to get rid of nits.
 Matured head lice and baby lice can be removed effectively in a few weeks.
-However, it is very difficult to get rid of the nits as they get struck to the hair and hair roots.
+However, it is very difficult to get rid of the nits as they get stuck to the hair and hair roots.

 Head lice have high re-infestation rate